Trip Highlights:

 Day 02: Self Explore Kathmandu and Trek Preparation

 Today is the rest day, so you can take a sightseeing tour around Kathmandu Valley.
 There are seven UNESCO World Heritage Sites in Kathmandu.
-You can visit Kathmandu Durbar Square, Patan Durbar Square, Boudhanath Stupa, Pashupatinath Temple, Bhaktapur Durbar Square and Changunaryan Temple.
-In the evening, the trekking guide gives you all details about Tiji Festival Upper Mustang trek itinerary.
+You can visit Kathmandu Durbar Square, Patan Durbar Square, Boudhanath Stupa, Pashupatinath Temple, Bhaktapur Durbar Square, and Changunaryan Temple.
+In the evening, the trekking guide gives you all the details about the Tiji Festival Upper Mustang trek itinerary.

 Day 03: Flight to Pokhara (910m) – 35 Minutes

 After breakfast, you head towards the Kathmandu Airport to fly to the lake city Pokhara.
-During the flight, you enjoy the scenic beauty of the snowcapped peaks of Manaslu, Ganesh Himal and Annapurna range.
-The aerial view of the amazing trade centers and diverse landscapes further makes your 35-minutes’ journey more memorable.
+During the flight, you enjoy the scenic beauty of the snowcapped peaks of Manaslu, Ganesh Himal, and Annapurna range.
+The aerial view of the amazing trade centers and diverse landscapes further makes your 35-minute journey more memorable.
 Alternatively, you can reach Pokhara by using a private jeep right from the hotel you are staying.
-You travel along the Prithivi Highway, the oldest highway of Nepal by enjoying the Himalayan views, diverse landscapes, and distant human settlement areas.
-After reaching in Pokhara, you visit the major natural and cultural sites like Phewa Lake, Begnas Lake, Devi’s Fall and Tal Barahi Temple.
+You travel along the Prithvi Highway, the oldest highway of Nepal by enjoying the Himalayan views, diverse landscapes, and distant human settlement areas.
+After reaching Pokhara, you visit the major natural and cultural sites like Phewa Lake, Begnas Lake, Devi’s Fall, and Tal Barahi Temple.

 Day 04: Flight to Jomsom (2,720m) and Trek to Kagbeni (2,900m) -4 Hours

 Today, you catch a flight to Jomsom, the district administrative center of Mustang district.
-You will enjoy the in-flight scenery of the snowy peaks of Annapurna and Dhaulagiri including distant view of Manaslu region.
-From there, you trek down to Kagbeni, the gateway to Upper Mustang region trekking.
+You will enjoy the in-flight scenery of the snowy peaks of Annapurna and Dhaulagiri including a distant view of the Manaslu region.
+From there, you trek down to Kagbeni, the gateway to the Upper Mustang region trekking.

 Day 05: Trek to Chhusang (2,935m) / Chele (3,100m) – 8 Hours

-After taking breakfast, you get your special restricted area permit checked at Kagbeni and move further through the Mustang Valley.
-You might encounter with some herds of yaks and sheep which are the good carriers of the Himalayan region.
-By walking past Tangbe village beautified with the chortens, mani walls and prayer flags, you reach Chhusang village.
+After having breakfast, you get your special restricted area permit checked at Kagbeni and move further through the Mustang Valley.
+You might encounter some herds of yaks and sheep which are the good carriers of the Himalayan region.
+By walking past Tangbe village beautified with the chortens, mani walls, and prayer flags, you reach Chhusang village.
 While walking along the confluence of the Narshing Khola and the Kali Gandaki River, you enjoy the breathtaking view of Nilgiri Peak.
 Following the uphill and downhill trail that goes across the Narshing Khola, you reach Chele.
-Chele is the best example of the Tibetan Buddhist lifestyle, culture and tradition existing in Nepali Himalayan villages.
+Chele is the best example of the Tibetan Buddhist lifestyle, culture, and tradition existing in Nepali Himalayan villages.

 Day 06: Trek to Syangbochen (3,800m) – 6 Hours